 "I'm afraid not.
 These days, it's easier to use a car.
 Besides, the reindeer aren't keen to do that anymore."
 He winked at Comet, who was grinning profusely beside them.
 Claudia looked at the empty corner quizzically.

 As they strolled through the first floor to the parking garage, the carolers had moved on to another branch, but the change in the air was noticeable.

 "…No, I insist, you go first.
 She looks like she can't wait another second to see Santa…"

 "…I decided you can have some of my extra cards.
 In fact, why don't we open the box together?"

 "…I think my sister would love this one, but… I must've forgotten my other dollar at home…"

 "Don't worry, young lady.
 You can still buy it.
 It's a special Christmas sale."

 As the sliding exterior doors opened, Claudia took a step, then stopped.
 Albert looked over his shoulder at her.
 "Merry Christmas," she said.

 He smiled.
 "Merry Christmas, indeed."

 Enjoyed the story?
-This is a prequel of sorts to a larger story in the Christmas spiritual warfare genre (is that actually a genre?
+Let me know what you thought in a comment or the Chat.
+This piece is a prequel of sorts to a larger story in the Christmas spiritual warfare genre (is that actually a genre?
 It is now).
-To find out when you can unwrap that gift, subscribe today.
+To find out when you can unwrap that gift, Subscribe today.